taijeronv/taijeronv_info/content/home/skills.md

 icon = "graduation-cap"
 icon_pack = "fas"
-name = "Professional Military Education" description = """I can improve the quality of your PME program by helping to develop your student's ability to think.
-I am equally talented at teaching or developing engaging and relevant course content.  """
+name = "Professional Military Education" description = """I can improve the quality of your PME program by developing engaging and relevant course content.
+Together we can create a curriculum that challenges your students while giving them an experiential learning experience. """

 [[feature]]
 icon = "chess"
 icon_pack = "fas"
 name = "Simulations and Gaming" description = """ I bring 12+ years of experience and a versatile set of simulations and gaming skills to your team.
-I can immediately become a productive member of your team by integrating a game into a training program, troubleshooting a multi-million dollar simulation, or designing a program of instruction.  """
+From day one I will be a productive member of the team by integrating a game into a training program, troubleshooting a multi-million dollar simulation, or designing a program of instruction.
+I have the skills to fill a variety of roles. """

 [[feature]]
 icon = "running"
 icon_pack = "fas"
 name = "Training"
 description = """I am a proven trainer with over 20+ years experience.
-Whether it is police officers in Afghanistan or cadets at West Point, I know what it takes to developing individuals and teams to a high degree of proficiency. """
+Whether it is mentoring police officers in Afghanistan or teaching cadets marksmanship at West Point, I know what it takes to develop individual and team skills. """

 +++